 shares or similar Securities can be valid for up to forty (40) Business Days pursuant to the business calendar of the relevant Execution Venue, unless specified otherwise by the parties to the Transaction.
 The Client acknowledges and agrees that such Order for the purchase or sale of Securities may be early terminated before the end of its validity period based on the decision of the relevant Execution Venue or for technical reasons of the relevant Execution Venue or another third party;

-debt Securities can be valid for one Business Day pursuant to the business calendar of the relevant Execution Venue;
+debt Securities can be valid for one Business Day pursuant to the business calendar of the relevant Execution Venue, unless specified otherwise by the parties to the Transaction.
+The Client acknowledges and agrees that such Order for the purchase or sale of Securities may be early terminated before the end of its validity period based on the decision of the relevant Execution Venue or for technical reasons of the relevant Execution Venue or another third party;

 with a Price Limit of “as best as possible” can be valid for one Business Day pursuant to the business calendar of the relevant Execution Venue;